 The roles and functions of the nurse in occupational health.
 Surveys laws and regulations affecting occupational health practices and health promotion activities as a special concern of the nurse.
 Clinical practice in selected occupational health sites.
+(Prerequisite: upper division standing or consent of instructor.)

-N3270, 3370, Professional Development Topics 4370 This series of courses includes opportunities to explore, in-depth, aspects of professional concerns which affect nursing and health care in general.
-(Prerequisite: Upper division standing in the nursing major and/or consent of instructor.)
+N3070 Professional Development Topics

+This series of courses includes opportunities to explore, in-depth, aspects of professional concerns which affect nursing and health care in general.
+Variable credit from 1-6 hours.
+(Prerequisite: Upper division standing in the nursing major and / or consent of instructor.)